raidensakura/modmail/README.md

 1. Patreon hosting
 2. Local hosting (VPS, Dedicated Server, RPi, your computer, etc.)
-3. PaaS (we provide a guide for Heroku)
+3. PaaS (Currently tested are Heroku, Railway, Northflank, Zeabur & Koyeb)

 ### Patreon Hosting

 If you don't want the trouble of renting and configuring your server to host Modmail, the original developers offer hosting and maintenance of your own, private Modmail bot (including a Logviewer) through [**Patreon**](https://patreon.com/kyber).
-Join our [Modmail Discord Server](https://discord.gg/cnUpwrnpYb) for more info!
+Join the official [Modmail Discord Server](https://discord.gg/cnUpwrnpYb) for more info!

 ### Local hosting (General Guide)